freeCodeCamp/chapter/CONTRIBUTING.md

   - **Additional context**
       Add any other context or screenshots about the feature request here.

 - Be as descriptive as possible.
-At this early stage, it is important to have qualitative evidence to support or dissent on an issue.

 ## Working on a change

 - Create a new branch on your fork: `git checkout -b your-branch-name`
-- Use the Github editor or your local environment to make your changes
+- Use the GitHub editor or your local environment to make your changes
 - Push your changes to the branch you created on your fork: `git push origin your-branch-name`

 ## How to submit a pull request